operate-first/sre/README.md

 * [The SLO Bootstrap Guide](./slo_bootstrap_guide.md)

-    This guide is meant to be a self-contained bootstrapping guide for teams looking to use the SRE approach to supporting services.
+    A self-contained bootstrapping guide for teams looking to use the SRE approach to supporting services.

 * [Incident Management Process Guide](./process/incident_management.md)